joshbuddy/jpake/README.md

 Pull requests are welcome!
 If you wish to add more curves, add the 2-pass variant or other key confirmation methods, please do, and thanks.

 Also thanks to @choonkiatlee for https://github.com/choonkiatlee/jpake-go which was very helpful in making this.
+This library improves on this by adding support for a user id within the ZKP.
+As well, it no longer relies on `crypto/elliptic` (see https://github.com/golang/go/issues/52221).